pboyd04/goxmldsig/README.md

 without needing to execute a command line tool to create and validate signatures.
 It currently only implements the subset of relevant standards needed to support that implementation, but I hope to make it more complete over time.
 Contributions are welcome.

+This has been expanded somewhat to validate a different format of signed XML file for use in another project, but is still only a subset of the standard.